 1. Organize a neighborhood or town meeting to discuss the spray operation.
-Ask your local forester, county extension agent or other knowledgeable person to attend and discuss Forest Tent Caterpillar (FTC) biology and control, the use of pesticides, and address landowners' concerns.
+Ask your local forester, county extension agent, or other knowledgeable person to attend and discuss forest pests including gypsy moth and forest tent caterpillar (FTC) biology and control, the use of pesticides, and address landowners' concerns.

 2. Obtain permission to spray from each landowner involved.
 Ideally, permission should be granted in writing.
-Spraying a landowner's property who has not granted permission is a violation of state law.
+Spraying the property of a landowner who has not granted permission is a violation of state law.
 Many people have concerns about spraying pesticides regardless of the reason or type of pesticide involved.
 Be aware of your neighbors wishes or their reactions regarding plans to spray and actual spraying activities.

-3. To be effective, the spray block should be at least 10 acres in size, and 80% of the forested area in the spray block needs to be treated.
-Large forested tracts contiguous to the area being protected may require treatment of a border strip along the edge to prevent re-infestation by FTC into the sprayed area.
+3. To be effective, the spray block should be at least 10 acres, and 80 percent of the forested area in the spray block needs to be treated.
+Large forested tracts contiguous to the area being protected may require treatment of a border strip along the edge to prevent reinfestation by FTC of the sprayed area.
 The width of the strip should be at least 100 yards.

 4. Secure funding.
 Possible funding could include assessments of the landowners based on acres or feet of lakeshore to be treated.
 Similar spraying in the past has cost $50 or more/acre depending on treatment size, location, etc.

 5. Determine acreage to be treated.
 Prepare maps or make a mosaic of aerial photos.
-Sources of photos for determining acreage and making maps include the Soil and Water Conservation Office or online aerial photos.
-Some spray services have the capability of taking 35mm aerial photos which will provide a current picture of the treatment area.
+Sources of photos for determining acreage and making maps include the soil and water conservation Office or online aerial photos.
+Some spray services have the capability of taking aerial photos which will provide a current picture of the treatment area.

 6. Contact aerial applicators.
 Provide maps and acreage estimates.
 Obtain bids for supplying Bt (and sticker, if recommended) or the pesticide of choice and application costs on a per acre basis.
-Ask for bids for both one (or two) applications with the understanding that the second application is optional at your determination.
-One application is usually sufficient to protect tree foliage, particularly if the forest composition is made up of only a few different tree species.
+Ask for bids for both one and two applications with the understanding that the second application is optional at your determination.
+One application is usually sufficient to protect tree foliage, particularly if the forest is made up of only a few different tree species.
 Two sprays may be necessary to reduce caterpillar nuisance and to protect foliage when forest composition is diverse.
-A list of licensed aerial applicators can be obtained through the MN Department of Agriculture Agronomy and Plant Protection Services Division, 90 West Plato Blvd., St. Paul, MN 55107, tel.
-651-297-5733.
-A small fee is charged for this.
+A list of licensed aerial applicators can be obtained through the MN Department of Agriculture.

 2. In April, begin to monitor the egg masses.
-Egg masses should be inspected every day after the 20th of April.
-Record date of hatching, and then watch the development of the caterpillars.
+Egg masses should be inspected every day after April 20.
+Record date of hatching and then watch the development of the caterpillars.
 Treatment timing will be based on caterpillar length and foliage development (see below).

 3. Foliage should also be observed by network members.
 Oaks will be slower in leaf development than other hardwoods.
 Be sure that leaf development is based on the slowest tree species present that constitutes a significant component of the forested area to be protected.